hpc2n/selecting-modules/docs/programs.md

 !!! important

-    It is common for both R and Python packages to include many so-called extensions (dependent packages that are usually called modules when not dealing with LMOD modules at the same time) that are installed but cannot be founfd with `ml spider` or `ml avail`.
+    It is common for both R and Python packages to include many so-called extensions (dependent packages that are usually called modules when not dealing with LMOD modules at the same time) that are installed but cannot be found with `ml spider` or `ml avail`.
 In these cases, if you have loaded at least the prerequisites of the standalone package that the extension works with, you can use `ml show <package>` on the standalone package to view the Lua module file, which often has a section on included extensions near the top.

     For example, several of the most commonly used Python packages are included with SciPy in `SciPy-bundle`, such as NumPy, Pandas, and NumExpr.
 If you have at least loaded a GCC version, you can use `ml show SciPy-bundle` to view all of the included extensions (Python modules) in the compatible SciPy-bundle.

+!!! tip

+    It is tempting to try to pipe `ml show <package>` to `grep` to search for a package when the list of extensions is extremely long (as in R bundles).
+Unfortunately, grep does not work directly on module commands.
+Usually, it's still easy enough to search by eye since the list is in alphabetical order, but it is not foolproof.

+    What you can do instead, if you have loaded the module's prerequisites, is use `ml show` to get the module file's full path (the first line of alphanumeric text in the output), and then use `less /sw/path/to/module.lua | grep <extension>`.
+If the extension is present, the full contents of the lua module file will be printed with the extension highlighted.
+Otherwise, there will be no output.

 ## Python-based packages